 We continue the collaboration with Widlfire (formerly Arizona Community Action Agency), the AZ DES and the USDA with other statewide partners in a Community Partnership to Increase SNAP Enrollment in Arizona.
 WHEAT’s primary role is to engage faith communities in SNAP outreach activities through volunteer training, distribution of materials, actual pre-screening and enrollment assistance at their faith community location.

 We are deeply committed to our partnerships, and the positive outcomes for those living in poverty, such as the Valley of the Sun United Way’s Anti-Hunger Community Collaborative, actively participating on the Summer Food Service committee and SNAP Outreach committee, as well as participating in the Financial Stability Coalition.

 It is WHEAT’s quest to end poverty and hunger, rooting out its causes and overcoming issues and barriers through positive action.
 Join us – Volunteer, Donate, Take Action.

 - Home of WHEAT’s Center for Success – housing WHEAT’s Management Training & Mentoring Program

 - Headquarters for the Arizona Walks for the Hungry to benefit Local Hunger Projects

-- Administrative Agency for the Maricopa County Board and State Set-Aside Committee of the Emergency Food and Shelter Program
+- Administrative Agency for the Apache, Maricopa and Navajo County Boards and State Set-Aside Committee of the Emergency Food and Shelter Program

 - Sponsor of the Statewide World Food Day (October 16) Activities in collaboration with the Food and Agriculture Organization of the United Nations